btcook2004/CIS4930PythonGroup1/README.md

 # CIS4930PythonGroup1
 # a brief description of project
 # instructions on how to set up and run project
-# ano other relevant information
+# any other relevant information
 # sample:

 ```markdown